 Bernard holds a BSc (Hons) Computing with Business from the University of Hertfordshire.
 In 1998 he joined Gamma-Civic Ltd as IT Manager and was later promoted to be in charge of business units namely Workshop, Concrete and Stone Crushing Department.
-Since January 2015, he was occupying the position of General Manager at Gamma Materials Ltd and he joined Kolos in January 2018 as Deputy General Manager.
+Since January 2015, he was occupying the position of General Manager at Gamma Materials Ltd. In January 2018he joined Kolos as Deputy General Manager, position which he held up to December 2020.